 The next one is how can you give yourself a reasonable timeframe to accomplish this?
 It will probably take more than a month, given the sales cycles of these businesses.
 You may not really know what the decision-making process is, or if they have any pending projects, so those do not help.
 Use statistics of the last few businesses you have gotten and make an educated guess.
 You might also adjust the goal to be “Present a proposal to Acme Accounting”, since it may take months for them to accept it.

 Now, commit to a regular check in to evaluate your goal, and reset any qualities of it that need to occur.
 In this case you’ll want to probably check in on progress weekly.
 As you proceed, you may need to adjust the check in recurrence especially for longer sales cycles.
+We must thoughtfully tread a fine line between being a pest and being there at the right time.

 Making SMARTER Choices